-59. The Panel recalled that it had previously been concluded that a contracting party invoking an exception to the General Agreement bore the burden of proving that it had met all of the conditions of that exception.
-It also noted, as had previous panels, that exceptions were to be interpreted narrowly and considered that this argued against flexible interpretation of Article XI:2(c)(i).
-The Panel was aware that the requirements of Article XI:2(c)(i) for invoking an exception to the general prohibition on quantitative restrictions made this provision extremely difficult to comply with in practice.
-However, any change in the burden of proof could have consequences equivalent to amending Article XI, seriously affecting the balance of tariff concessions negotiated among
+59. The Panel recalled that it had previously been concluded that a contracting party invoking an exception to the General Agreement bore the burden of proving that it had met all of the conditions of that exception.5 It also noted, as had previous panels, that exceptions were to be interpreted narrowly and considered that this argued against flexible interpretation of Article XI:2(c)(i).6 The Panel was aware that the requirements of Article XI:2(c)(i) for invoking an exception to the general prohibition on quantitative restrictions made this provision extremely difficult to comply with in practice.7 However,

-SReport of the Panel on "Canada - Administration of the Foreign Investment Review Act", BISD 30S/140, 164; Report of the Panel on "Japan - Restrictions on Imports of Certain Agricultural Products", L/6253, p.
+5Report of the Panel on "Canada - Administration of the Foreign Investment Review Act", BISD 30S/140, 164; Report of the Panel on "Japan - Restrictions on Imports of Certain Agricultural Products", L/6253, p.
 64; and Report of the Panel on "European Economic Community - Restrictions on Imports of Dessert Applies - Complaint by Chile", L/6491, p.
 37.